 “Japan Aims to Abandon Nuclear Power by 2030s,” Reuters, September 14, 2012, http://www.reuters.com/article/2012/09/14/us-japan-nuclear-idUSBRE88D05520120914.

 For more information on the restart of the Ohi nuclear power plant, see “Japan Restarts First Nuclear Plant after Post-Fukushima Shutdown,” CNN, July 1, 2012, http://www.cnn.com/2012/07/01/world/asia/japan-nuclear-power/index.html.

 Risaburo Nezu is Senior Executive Fellow at the Fujitsu Research Institute.
 His research interests include free trade agreements and the Trans-Pacific Partnership, global warming and the carbon trade, and the East Asian economy.
 Previously, he was Senior Managing Director of the Fujitsu Research Institute and Director-General of the Science, Technology and Industry Bureau at the Organisation for Economic Co-operation and Development (OECD).
 He has also held various positions at the Japan Ministry of International Trade and Industry (now Ministry of Economy, Trade and Industry).

-Dai Nagata is a former intern at NBR and Toshie Ando is Controller and Assistant Director of the Kenneth B. and Anne H. H.Pyle Center for Northeast Asian Studies.
+This interview was conducted by Dai Nagata, a former intern at NBR, and Toshie Ando, Controller and Assistant Director of the Kenneth B. and Anne H. H.Pyle Center for Northeast Asian Studies.